Jelly MDHV

 The motorcycle accident lawyers at Lytal, Reiter, Smith Ivey & Fronrath work to maximize damages.
 Motorcycle riders might be able to receive one or more of the following types of compensation:

-Economic damages are losses that can be specifically calculated and are usually easy to document.
+Economic damages are losses that can be precisely calculated and are usually easy to document.
 Economic damages can include medical bills, lost wages, and property damage.

 Non-economic damages, or pain and suffering damages, can be harder to calculate.
 Pain and suffering refer to the aspect of motorcycle accident brain injuries that cannot be easily measured in terms of economic loss.
 It includes emotional suffering, physical pain, and mental stress.